olimungo/planning-poker-v3/README.md

 There's no back-end, it's a reactive application directly connected to a Firebase Real-time Database through web sockets.

-The site is totally responsive and can adapt to any device's size.
+The application is responsive and can adapt to any device's size.

 Techno summary: React 17 using hooks State and Effect, TypeScript, Firebase and Font-awesome. **No CSS library**.